Skip to content

 A complete configuration breaks down into three services:

 1. User (optional): A user declared on the device that will be used to test RADIUS server functionality.
+See Users.

 2. Radius Server: The definition of a RADIUS server.
 Avalon can associate a user account that you have previously defined.